-Launch price: £649 ($799, about AU$1,100) SIM-free
+- Launch price: £649 ($799, about AU$1,100) SIM-free

->

-> This will likely come as no surprise, but this is not a cheap phone.
-The Sony Xperia XZ Premium price was £649 ($799, around AU$1,100) at launch, which saw it rub shoulders with the Samsung Galaxy S8 and iPhone 7 Plus in terms of cost.
+This will likely come as no surprise, but this was not a cheap phone at launch.
+The Sony Xperia XZ Premium price initially was £649 ($799, around AU$1,100), which saw it rub shoulders with the Samsung Galaxy S8 and iPhone 7 Plus in terms of cost.

->

-> Find out what the Sony Xperia XZ Premium is like to live with by watching our 'week with' video.
+Find out what the Sony Xperia XZ Premium is like to live with by watching our 'week with' video.